falconmick/tdd-demo/packages/slide/slides.md

 {click}

-adding in our assertion that some mock we are yet to define will have had it's Validate method called and our carInfo passed in.
+now I add in on an assertion that a new mock we are yet to define will have had it's Validate method called

 {click}